 The DB Group's primary instrument to manage trading market risk is the limit setting process.
-The DB Group's MB, supported by DB Group MVRM, which is part of the DB Group's independent risk function, sets Group-wide value-at-risk, stress loss, and economic capital limits for the market risk in the trading book.
+The DB Group's MB, supported by DB Group MVRM, which is part of the DB Group's independent risk function, sets Group-wide value-at-risk, stress loss, and economic capital limits for market risk.
 DB Group MVRM sub-allocates this overall limit to the group divisions and individual business areas based on anticipated business plans and risk appetite.
 Within the individual business areas, the DB Group business heads may establish business limits by sub-allocating the DB Group MVRM limit down to individual portfolios or geographical regions.
 VaR limits (or thresholds, as the case may be) for the Bank are endorsed by the BRMC and the Bank's Board of Directors ("BOD").

 In the Bank, the majority of the interest rate risk arising from non-trading asset and liability positions is transferred through internal hedges to Treasury division.
-Residual risk, if applicable, is managed in accordance with the requirements of the Non-Traded Market Risk ("NTMR") - Interest Rate Risk in the Banking Book Policy and included in the NTMR VaR report as well as in the local RCP report.
 Market risk in Treasury is managed through VaR for which a limit is in place.